lsst-dm/dmtn-005/index.rst

 ExposureFormatter/TanWcsFormatter/WcsFormatter
   How to persist a wcs.
 gpu
-  There's afw::gpu, but it's not clear to me whether or how it's being used. math::detail::cudaLanczosWrapper imports Wcs.h, but doesn't seem to do anything with it. image
+  There's afw::gpu, but it is only referenced in afw and the implemetation is several years old: should it be dropped? math::detail::cudaLanczosWrapper imports Wcs.h, but doesn't seem to do anything with it. image
-  DistoredTanWcs - mostly not implemented stuff for reading/writing fits files makeWcs - where the magic happens?
+  DistoredTanWcs - mostly not implemented!
+  Exposure.cc, ExposureInfo.cc, Image.cc, Mask.cc have utilities for reading/writing Wcs to FITS.
+  makeWcs - Produce a WCS object from a FITS header.
   TanWcs - where the magic happens
   Wcs - where the magic really happens math